- Criminal Justice

 This technique enables you to perfect both your exam skills and find out about these essential Task 2 writing topics.

-TIP: These same topics also come up frequently in the IELTS Speaking section of the exam.
+TIP: These topics from the IELTS writing section also come up frequently in the IELTS Speaking section of the exam.

 Do I simply concentrate on these IELTS topics to get a high band score?